Miley Cyrus: Why She’s Furious About Pregnancy Reports, As Liam Hemsworth Puts Wedding On Hold

 Supposedly, the photo showed Miley sporting what appeared to be a slight baby bump, which Cyrus has since gone on to describe as nothing more than an overfed stomach.

-it’s been claimed that people thinking she was pregnant made her a little conscious about herself— she knows she’s not expecting a baby and that it was really just the food she ate which made her look a little fuller than usual.
+It’s been claimed that people thinking she was pregnant made her a little conscious about herself — she knows she’s not expecting a baby and that it was really just the food she ate which made her look a little fuller than usual.

 It goes without saying, however, that while Miley Cyrus isn’t pregnant, she sees herself being a mother eventually when the timing is right.

-A source continues to tell the publication that Miley can’t wait to tie the knot and become a mother, but it doesn’t seem as Liam Hemsworth is on the same page with his fiancée right now.
+A source continues to tell the publication that Miley can’t wait to tie the knot and become a mother, but it doesn’t seem like Liam Hemsworth is on the same page with his fiancee right now.

 The actor, who is so focused on his movie career, doesn’t seem to find the need in rushing into anything — Miley Cyrus knows that he loves her more than anything, and they’ll always be together, so to him, there’s no rush for anything right now.